 Facilities and Equipment

-FIELD is equipped to test grid integrated power electronics research.
+Flexible Integration Laboratory for Distributed Energy Systems (FIELD) at the University of Alabama is equipped to test grid integrated power electronics research.
 There is >100 kW of three-phase grid connection and three single-phase 50A power outlets to perform power electronics grid integration and analysis tests on various testing power levels.
 Below is a summary of the important capabilities at FIELD.

 1. EV grid integration equipment: FIELD has a Nichicon 4.5 kW vehicle-to-load (V2L) power supply called Power Mover that can be connected to a CHAdeMO compatible EV (shown below).
 This type of set-up can be used to power loads during emergency conditions.
 We also have a 25 kW eMotorWerks charger and CHAdeMO DC connector.
 This test setup can be used for any CHAdeMO compatible EV fast charging tests.
 Finally, FIELD has two units of 40 A Level 2 eMotorWerks JuiceBox EVSEs.